l7mp/stunner/examples/direct-one2one-call/README.md

 We solve this problem by (1) generating a new ICE configuration every time a new client registers with the application server and (2) sending the ICE configuration back to the client in the `regiterResponse` message.
-Note that this choice is suboptimal for time-locked STUNner authentication modes (i.e., the `longterm` mode), because the client's STUN/TURN credentials might expire by the time they decide to connect.
-It is up to the application server developer to make sure that clients' ICE server configuration is periodically updated.

 We will use [`stunner-auth-lib`](https://www.npmjs.com/package/@l7mp/stunner-auth-lib), a small Node.js helper library that simplifies generating ICE configurations and STUNner credentials in the application server.
-The library will automatically parse the running STUNner configuration from the cluster and generate STUN/TURN credentials and ICE server configuration.
-In addition, it includes a file watcher that will reread the configuration as it changes and the new settings will immediately take effect: client requests will always receive an up-to-date ICE configuration.
+The library will automatically parse the running STUNner configuration from the cluster and generate STUN/TURN credentials and ICE server configuration from the most recent running config.

 The full application server code can be found [here](https://github.com/l7mp/kurento-tutorial-node/tree/master/direct-one2one-call), below we